SpringOne 2GX 2011

 Jeff Brown - Core Member of the Grails Development Team

-Core member of the Grails development team, Jeff Brown, is a Senior Software Engineer with SpringSource.
-Jeff has been involved in designing and building object oriented systems for over 15 years.
-Jeff's areas of expertise include web development with Groovy & Grails, Java and agile development.
+Core member of the Grails development team, Jeff Brown, is a Principal Software Engineer with SpringSource.
+Jeff has been involved in designing and building object oriented systems for over 10 years, he currently teaches a number of Java and object oriented training courses in addition to doing consulting and mentoring work for industries including Aerospace, Financial, and Medical.
+Jeff's areas of expertise include Java, agile web development with Groovy & Grails, distributing computing, object database systems, object oriented analysis and design and agile development.

 Andy Clement - Sr. Software Engineer with SpringSource